What Is a Pocket Listing and Why Would a Seller Use One?

 Other instances where a private listing might work for you include:

 You might not need to list your home if a friend or neighbor has already approached you with a direct offer, but be sure to have a real estate attorney and a tax professional review everything before you sign.
-If you’re looking for a go-between between you and a loved one to avoid issues, a real estate agent can still serve a critical role as transaction coordinator, likely for a reduced commission rate.
+If you’re looking for someone to mediate between you and a loved one to avoid issues, a real estate agent can still serve a critical role as transaction coordinator, likely for a reduced commission rate.

 Sellers of luxury homes are often drawn to the privacy a pocket listing can provide.
 A high price tag — or high-profile seller — can draw unwanted attention to the property such as media coverage or buyers who aren’t serious about making an offer.
 In this case, an approach that allows the listing agent to market the home to a select pool of buyers, collect feedback, and find a buyer through targeted exposure can be appealing.